 #6: Bessie Coleman

-Starting in 2023, the 6th in the series and first coin in the second installment honors Bessie Coleman, the first African American and Native American woman pilot.
-The coin was released on January 3, 2023, and minted in Denver and Philadelphia.
-It was designed by Chris Costello, who also designed the Nina Otero-Warren quarter, and sculpted by Eric David Custer.
+In 2023, the 6th in the series and first coin in the second installment honors Bessie Coleman, the first African American and Native American woman pilot.
+This coin was designed by Chris Costello and sculpted by Eric David Custer.

 Bessie Coleman was the first African American woman to earn an international pilot’s license, achieving this milestone in 1921 after training in France due to discrimination in the United States.
-Known as “Queen Bess, Daredevil Aviatrix,” she thrilled audiences as a stunt pilot, touring the U.S. and Europe to promote aviation among African Americans and endorsed civil rights.
+Known as “Queen Bess, Daredevil Aviatrix,” she toured the U.S. and Europe to promote aviation among African Americans and to endorse civil rights.
 Refusing to participate in projects that demeaned her community, Coleman became a symbol of pride and perseverance.
 Despite a setback after a crash, she resumed her daring performances, using her platform to inspire others until her sudden death in a 1926 accident.

 #7: Edith Kanaka‘ole

-Edith Kanaka’ole is honored in the 7th coin in the series.
-The quarter was released on March 27, 2023, at the Philadelphia and Denver Mints.
+Edith Kanaka’ole is honored on the 7th coin in the series.
 It was designed by Emily Damstra, who designed two previous quarters in the series, and sculpted by Renata Gordon.
-The phrase “E hō mai ka ʻike” inscribed on the coin is one of many chants she composed.

 #8: Eleanor Roosevelt

-The 8th coin in the series honors Eleanor Roosevelt, one of the nation’s most influential First Ladies.
-The quarter was released on June 5, 2023, at the Philadelphia and Denver Mints.
-Designed by Don Everhart and sculpted by Craig Campbell, the reverse depicts Roosevelt’s commitment to civil rights.
+The 8th coin in the series honors Eleanor Roosevelt, one of the nation’s most influential First Ladies, and was designed by Don Everhart and sculpted by Craig Campbell.

 #9: Jovita Idar

-9th in the American Women Quarters honors Jovita Idar, a renowned Mexican-American journalist, activist, and suffragist.
-The coin was released on August 14, 2023, at the Philadelphia and Denver Mints.
-It was designed and sculpted by John P. McGraw, who also sculpted the Anna May Wong quarter.
+9th in the American Women Quarters honors Jovita Idar, a Mexican-American journalist, activist, and suffragist.
+The coin was designed and sculpted by John P. McGraw.

 #10: Maria Tallchief